agnesnora/agnesnora/README.md

 ### Frontend developer
 >

 I am Agnes from Hungary.
-Self-learner, career changer, front-end developer (to-be).
+Self-learner, career changer, frontend developer (to-be).
 Since the day of stepping in the world of coding I can't stop studying, and training myself.
 I am currently doing a Front-end carrer path at www.scrimba.com and I am also a student of the Web developer bootcamp of Front-end Foxes :fox_face:.

 :herb: :evergreen_tree: :deciduous_tree: I graduated as a landscape architect